Senate Bill 132 FAQs

 Housing and Searching Incarcerated People Consistent with their Gender Identify

-Governor Gavin Newsom signed Senate Bill 132, The Transgender Respect, Agency and Dignity Act, legislation that allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.
-The new law became effective Jan.
-1, 2021.
-Authored by Senator Scott Wiener, SB 132 supports the California Department of Corrections and Rehabilitation’s efforts to provide a safe, humane, respectful and rehabilitative environment for the incarcerated transgender, non-binary and intersex community.
+Senate Bill 132, The Transgender Respect, Agency and Dignity Act, became effective on January 1, 2021.
+It allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.

 - State law prohibits discrimination based on gender, including gender identity.

-- Senate Bill 132, a new law to take effect Jan.
+- Senate Bill 132, a new law which took effect Jan.
 1, 2021, allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.

 - The federal Prison Rape Elimination Act (PREA) expressly prohibits housing decisions based solely on an incarcerated person’s external genitalia.